The Vendure Job Queue

 - Sending transactional emails

-By default, Vendure uses an in-memory store of the contents of each queue.
+If no strategy is defined, Vendure uses an in-memory store of the contents of each queue.
 While this has the advantage of requiring no external dependencies, it is not suitable for production because when the server is stopped, the entire queue will be lost and any pending jobs will never be processed.
+Moreover, it cannot be used when running the worker as a separate process.